napari/napari/docs/source/explanations/rendering.md

 chunk per frame into VRAM without a framerate glitch, so that over time all chunks can be loaded into VRAM smoothly.

-Napari's chunks play a similar role to packets on a network or blocks on a disk.
-In all cases the smaller units of subdivision allow the code to operate smoothly on one piece at a time, even if the full amount of data is huge.
+Napari's chunks play a similar role as do packets on a network or blocks on a disk.
+In all cases the goal is to break down arbitrarily sized data into digestible pieces of that can be processed smoothly.

 ## Renderer Requirements